 - Beef liver

 Taking a good Vitamin D supplement is another option for people who do not spend enough time in the sun or do not eat fish and dairy.
-The recommendation amount needed for adults is 600 IU.
-Speak with your healthcare provider to see what they recommend for you.

 We recommend Life Extentions Vitamin D because of these reasons: